Demographics of Serbia: Migrations

 Serbia has experienced predominantly negative net migration for decades.
-Over the past decade or so, Serbia saw an average annual net migration loss of approximately 12,000 people, underscoring a persistent demographic outflow, though recent influxes of Russian expatriates and South Asian laborers have occasionally tipped the balance toward positive in specific years like 2022.
+Over the past decade, Serbia saw an average annual net migration loss of approximately 12,000 people, underscoring a persistent demographic outflow, though recent influxes of Russian expatriates and South Asian laborers have occasionally tipped the balance toward positive in specific years like 2022.

 Emigration

 Compared to other Eastern European countries, Serbia experienced relatively low levels of emigration until the latter half of the 20th century.
 From the 1960s onwards, and particularly since the 1990s, Serbia has been a country of emigration.
-The estimates on the size of Serbian diaspora varies: from 1.5 million (recent emigrants and foreign-born Serbians living abroad) to 2 million (including distant diaspora, i.e. ethnic descendants).

-Serbian diaspora generally doesn't include ethnic Serbs from Bosnia and Herzegovina, Montenegro, Croatia, Kosovo, North Macedonia, Romania, and Hungary, as they are not immigrant communities but native people and recognized ethnic minorities in those countries.
+According to recent estimates, about 800,000 Serbian citizens or Serbia-born persons live abroad, predominantly in Europe and, to a much lesser extent, overseas (primarily in North America and Oceania).